 The Board has adopted a Risk Management Strategy (RMS) and has assigned accountability and responsibility for the management of risk to Management.
-The RMS describes the key elements of the risk management framework that relates to the delivery of financial services by Australian Financial Services License Holders and their Authorised Representatives.
+The RMS describes the key elements of the risk management framework that relates to the delivery of financial services by the Company as an AFS Licensee.